doodad-labs/tor-nodes/README.md

 ![stats/combined-analytics.png](stats/combined-analytics.png)

 <sub> Updated daily.
 The chart on the left illustrates the growth of the Tor network over time, displayed by day and labelled by month.
-The pie chart on the right shows the current active distribution of Tor nodes by type: exit, relay, and guard. </sub>
+The pie chart on the right shows the current distribution of active Tor nodes by type: exit, relay, and guard.
+The world map visualises the geographical distribution of active relays, with bubble sizes representing the relative number of relays in each location. </sub>

 ## Ethical Consideration